JavaScript is disabled. Lockify cannot protect content without JS.

 How Colour Trading Works?

-Colour trading relies on charting tools and technical indicators that integrate colors to represent various market movements.
+Colour trading relies on charting tools that use OTP SMS service for user authentication and technical indicators that integrate colors to represent various market movements.
 Key components include:

 1. Candlestick Charts: These charts commonly use green for upward price movements and red for downward trends, serving as a foundation for color-coded indicators trading.